 The genus, Dracaena Vand. ex L., was described as such by Carl von Linnaeus in Mantissa Plantarum in 1767.
 He gave credit to Domingo (Domingos, Domenico) Vandelli for first naming and describing the genus.

-Plants of the World Online lists 190 species in the Dracaena genus (as of 11-14-20 when I’m writing this page).
-It a member of the Asparagaceae Family with 118 genera.
-Those numbers could change as updates are made.
+As of 11-15-22 when this page was last updated, Plants of the World Online lists 201 species in the Dracaena genus.
+It is a member of the Asparagaceae Family with 120 genera.
+Those numbers could change as updates are made on POWO.

 I brought this neat Sanseveria ehrenbergii ‘Samurai’ home from Wal-Mart on January 8, 2020.
 I remember it well because I didn’t really have the money to pay what the price was.
-It was in someone’s version of a “decorative” pot so naturally, it cost more than the pant would have by itself.
+It was in someone’s version of a “decorative” pot so naturally, it cost more than the plant would have been in a small plastic pot.
 I had gone to the plant department to see if they had any cactus in yet hoping to find something for less than $5.00.
 I picked up this plant and the label said Sanseveria ‘Samurai’ on a label dangling from a plastic stake.
 I had no idea what the price was until I had it scanned.
 I walked around the store for a bit debating whether to buy what I needed or this plant.
 The plant eventually won, which I pretty much knew it would in the first place.

 I brought it home and checked out the name on LLIFLE (Encyclopedia of Living Forms) and found out it was a miniature form of the much larger species called Sanseveria ehrenbergii.
 LLIFLE also has a write-up about the miniature version called Sanseveria ehrenbergii cv.
 Banana.
 It was given that name because someone thought the fat, curved, boat-shaped leaves looked like a banana.
 I may not have checked with Plants of the World Online by Kew to verify the species name was correct, otherwise, I would have changed it.
 I read the Wikipedia article which was quite interesting.
 There wasn’t much else online at the time except retailer’s websites selling this plant as ‘Samurai’ or ‘Dwarf Samurai’.
 I didn’t go ahead and write a page for it when I brought it home either so I didn’t have a word document…